ikechukwukalu/innoscripta-code-test/README.md

 ## Command

-- The developer is expected to set up a CRON job that will ensure that the schedule calls the `fetch:articles` command daily.
+- The developer is expected to set up a CRON job that will ensure that the scheduler calls the `fetch:articles` command daily.

 ```shell